-No. While tenor is the investment time period for an FD, decided at the time of opening the account, maturity is the date on which the tenor expires.
+No. The tenor is the investment duration of an FD, which you decide on at the time of booking an FD account.
+On the other hand, maturity refers to the date on which the tenor expires.

-If you have short-term goals and high liquidity needs, a flexi FD may be best.
-Under these types of fixed deposits, you can earn high returns and make withdrawals without attracting penalties.
-In case you have long-term goals and no immediate liquidity concerns, a tax-saving or corporate FD with a long tenor may be a betterfit.
+If you have short-term goals and need high liquidity, a Flexi FD may be the best.
+With these types of fixed deposits, you can earn high returns and make withdrawals without attracting penalties.